patcadelina/prometheus-wiki/FAQ.md

-### Most common reasons why Prometheus is OOM killed?
+### Most common reasons why Prometheus is OOM killed.
 The obvious one - not enough memory to handle the ingestion or querying rate.
 Ingesting too many short lived time series with a very high cardinality.

-### Can I use Prometheus for short lived time series with a very high cardinality.
+### Can I use Prometheus for short lived time series with a very high cardinality?
 This use case fits better with a logging system like ELK.
 Prometheus is not an event logging system, and attempting to use it that way will result in low performance and other issues.

 ### How do I do backups?